March 2, 2022

 Near the gate, I also spotted a large trailhead sign with a map.
 At the bottom, the sign informed hikers about the native fauna in the area, including at least four wildcat species – mountain lion, bobcat, jaguar, and ocelot.

-In that moment, I abruptly made an about face and walked in the opposite direction back toward the trailhead.
+At that moment, I abruptly made an about-face and walked in the opposite direction back toward the trailhead.
 The was NO way I was continuing down the trail.
 No way, Jose!

 PARKER LAKE